Meet the faithless electors: How a call between a tech worker and a Jamba Juice employee turned into a Supreme Court case

 Soon after the Electoral College cast its ballots, Harvard Law Professor Lawrence Lessig and his group Equal Citizens were representing the electors as their cases inched closer to the Supreme Court.
 Lessig said the top reason he got involved in the case was to get clarity on what exactly the law is: Can states curb the discretion of electors after they are seated or not?

-"Regardless of which side on this issue of this issue you're on ... we need to resolve this question whether they do outside of a presidential election," Lessig said.
+"Regardless of which side of this issue you're on ... we need to resolve this question whether they do outside of a presidential election," Lessig said.
 "To imagine the issue being teed up in the middle of an actual election, and forcing the Supreme Court to decide the issue where its decision would be picking a president, it would be Bush v.
 Gore on steroids."

 Equal Citizens is one of many nonprofits that take up cases brought by people in federal or state court and work to get a ruling on the issue in the Supreme Court.
 Lessig's Equal Citizens is largely nonpolitical, but there are other such groups on the left and right that generally don't charge legal fees.